 - 3/4 tbsp chicken bouillon powder

-- Mash the fermented bean curd until it becomes a paste.
+- Mash the fermented tofu until it becomes a paste.

 SHARE YOUR CREATION!